aws-samples/serverless-patterns/eventbridge-scheduled-lambda-cdk-typescript/README.md

 # AWS EventBridge to AWS Lambda

-This CDK pattern deploys an infrastructure on AWS with Custom Scheduled EventBridge Rule that trigger a lambda function that get as environment variable the value assigned to the interval (in minutes) that the lambda will run
+This CDK pattern deploys a custom scheduled EventBridge rule that triggers a Lambda function.
+An environment variable contains the value assigned to the interval (in minutes) that the Lambda function will run.

 Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>